JRetza/f2y-spinning-followup/apj_build/reply_to_referee.md

 The second sentence of the abstract has been change to:
-"We investigate how well we could hope to measure properties of these binaries using the advanced LIGO detectors, which began operation in September 2015"
+"We investigate how well we could hope to measure properties of these binaries using the Advanced LIGO detectors, which began operation in September 2015."

 ## Introduction